 \section{Summary}

-In this paper we report open string pair production, as an analogue of Schwinger pair production in QED, as a substitution mechanism describing particle-anti particle pair production in vacuum, at presence of electromagnetic field.
-If such mechanism exists, experimental detection of pair production is more hopeful, since its production rate is enhanced by presence of magnetic field.
+In this paper we report the open string pair production, as an analogue of Schwinger pair production in QED.
+It is a substitution mechanism describing particle-anti particle pair production in the vacuum, at presence of electromagnetic field.
+If such a mechanism exists, experimental detection of pair production is more hopeful, since its production rate is enhanced by the presence of magnetic field.

-We derive the result of interaction amplitude and pair production rate in case of electromagnetic fluxes take most general form of D3-D3 system.
-The interaction amplitude obeys Gauss' law and vanishes if and only if $|\Delta\vec{f}|=|\Delta\vec{g}|$ and $\Delta\vec{f}\bot\Delta\vec{g}$.
+We derive the result of interaction amplitude and pair production rate, considering the case where the electromagnetic fluxes take the most general form of D3-D3 system.
+The interaction amplitude obeys Gauss's law and vanishes if and only if $|\Delta\vec{f}|=|\Delta\vec{g}|$ and $\Delta\vec{f}\bot\Delta\vec{g}$.

 The open string pair production rate is expressed in terms of fluxes in \eqref{4-dim PPR in WFL}.
-In our discussion we proved that taking $\Delta\vec{f}$ and $\Delta\vec{g}$ in same or opposite direction, as the special choice in previous works, is the best choice to ensure an maximized pair procuction rate for already maximized $|\Delta\vec{f}|$ and $|\Delta\vec{g}|$.
+In our discussion we proved that taking $\Delta\vec{f}$ and $\Delta\vec{g}$ in same or opposite direction is the best choice to ensure a maximized pair production rate, if $|\Delta\vec{f}|$ and $|\Delta\vec{g}|$ are already maximized.
 Afterward, the same exponential magnetic enhancement as discussed in previous works is reported.

-The general result of pair production rate in D3-D3 system can also be used to describe D3-D1 system, for D1 branes behaves like D3 brane carrying an infinity large magnetic flux.
-In that system, the magnetic enhancement is large enough and if we are in such system, we will are very possible to be able to produce particle-anti particle pairs in experiments, which will be a way to detect extra dimensions and to verify the underlying string theory. \acknowledgments The author would like to thank J.X.
+The general result of pair production rate in D3-D3 system can also be used to describe D3-D1 system, because the D1 branes behaves like a D3 brane carrying an infinity large magnetic flux.
+In that system, the magnetic enhancement is large enough.
+If we are in such a system, we will have higher possibility to produce particle-anti particle pairs in experiments.
+This will be a way to detect extra dimensions and to verify the underlying string theory. \acknowledgments The author would like to thank J.X.
 Lu, Qiang Jia and Xiaoying Zhu for important discussions.
 The author acknowledges support by grants from the NSF of China with Grant No: 11235010 and 11775212.